Accessibility Tools

 Osteoarthritis.
 Osteoarthritis is a degenerative joint disease that erodes the articular cartilage between the bones of the knees.
 It occurs most often in older people.
 Lack of protective cartilage results in friction that causes pain, swelling, stiffness, and restricted movement.
 Common causes include: overweight, excessive strain over prolonged periods of time, previous injury, growth abnormalities, and joint diseases.
 Regenerative procedures offer an alternative to joint replacement and harmful steroids.

-Meniscus & cartilage wear and tears.
+Meniscus & cartilage conditions.
 The two wedge-shape cartilage pieces between the thighbone and the shinbone are called menisci.
 Menisci stabilize the knee joint and act as shock absorbers.
 Meniscus tear is the most common knee injury in athletes.
 A torn meniscus causes pain, swelling, stiffness, and catching or locking in the knee.
 PRP is an excellent alternative to arthroscopic surgery.
+Read more

 Other common knee conditions